-c.
-Let white space be your friend; white space can break up sections and give the eye a break from text overload

-d.
-Integrate an icon; if your profession has an image that is traditionally associated with it, you may wish to insert a small one beside your name

 e.
 It’s not necessary to incorporate all of the above!

 2. Resume Writing Tips Regarding Content

 a.
-Incorporate professional achievements; these demonstrate concrete proof of your ability to perform optimally in the workplace
+Integrate professional achievements; these demonstrate concrete proof of your ability to perform optimally in the workplace.

 i.
-Use the C.A.R. acronym (Challenge, Action, Result) to explain your achievements properly and in context
+Use the C.A.R. acronym (Challenge, Action, Result) to explain your achievements correctly and in context.

 ii.
 What was the Challenge?
 What Action did you take?
 What was the Result?
-These should be written in regular sentence format
+Write these statement in regular, concise sentence format.

 b.
 Explain what your duties were; this may seem pretty straightforward and obvious, but many people fail to include job responsibilities, particularly if they are out of the norm.

 c.
-Testimonials; quotes and testimonials are excellent to include, they provide the reader with proof of your skills and accomplishments
+Testimonials and quotes are excellent to add; they provide the reader with proof of your skills and accomplishments.

 d.
 Highlight your relevant Areas of Expertise; these can be written in list format or as a table near the top of your resume.
 They should include hard skill sets such as Budget Forecasting, Teambuilding, Customer Service, Marketing, Brand Development, etc.

 ### Clean copy

 c.
 Let white space be your friend; white space can break up sections and give the eye a break from text overload